BlinkDL/RWKV-LM/README.md

 So it's combining the best of RNN and transformer - **great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding** (using the final hidden state).

+**How it works**: RWKV gathers information to a number of channels, which are also decaying with different speeds as you move to the next token.
+It's very simple once you understand it.

 Inference speed on single A40 (tf32):

 RWKV-3 1.5B = always 0.015 sec/token, tested using simple pytorch code (no CUDA), GPU utilization 45%, VRAM 7823M

 GPT2-XL 1.3B = 0.032 sec/token (for ctxlen 1000), tested using HF, GPU utilization 45% too (interesting), VRAM 9655M

-Join our Discord: https://discord.gg/bDSBUMeFpc :) I am looking for CUDA gurus to optimize the kernel.
+**Join our Discord**: https://discord.gg/bDSBUMeFpc :) I am looking for CUDA gurus to optimize the kernel.
 Thank you.

 Reddit discussion: https://www.reddit.com/r/MachineLearning/comments/umq908/r_rwkvv2rnn_a_parallelizable_rnn_with/